rocicorp/replicache/design.md

 The Diff Server is a multitenant distributed service that calculates state updates for clients in the form of deltas.
 The Diff Server is an optimization that reduces downstream bandwidth; conceptually it is not required, though practically it is.

 For each user the Diff Server maintains a *history* of previous states.
-Specifically it keeps the state, state id, and checksum.
+Specifically it keeps the state, ServerStateID, and checksum.
 Note that this history need not be complete; missing entries only affect sync performance, not correctness.

 The Diff Server provides one interface:
-* *Pull*: accepts a state id from the client indicating the last state it pulled from the server and pulls the latest user state from the data layer, computes the delta from what the client has, and returns it (if any)
+* *Pull*: accepts a ServerStateID from the client indicating the snapshot state against which local transactions are running.
+The Diff Server pulls new state for the client from the client view of the data layer, computes the delta from what the client currently has, and returns it (if any).

 ## Data Layer

 The data layer is a standard REST/GraphQL web service.
 In order to integrate Replicache the data layer must:
-1. maintain a mapping from client id to last confirmed transaction ordinal (used by Push and Pull)
+1. maintain a mapping from ClientID to LastMutationID (used by Push and Pull)
-1. implement an interface to fetch a user's Client View, along with the user's last confirmed transaction ordinal (used by Pull)
+1. implement an interface to fetch a user's Client View, along with the user's LastMutationID (used by Pull)
 1. implement an interface to execute a batch of upstream transactions (used in Push)
-1. implement an interface to insert a new record into the last confirmed ordinal mapping (used by NewClient)

 ### Generality